 Not every contractor in the state of New York is required to post a surety bond as part of their licensing requirements.
 However, many construction contractors must provide proof that a bond is in place before work can begin on a new project.

-For instance, home improvement contractors working in New York City are required to secure a New York contractor license bond.
-The same is true for sewer and drain opening contractors working in Hempstead, and plumbing contractors completing projects in Westchester.
+Home improvement contractors working in New York City must secure a New York contractor license bond.
+The same is true for sewer and drain opening contractors working in Hempstead and plumbing contractors completing projects in Westchester.

 How Much Does a New York Contractor License Bond Cost?

-Like other surety bonds, a New York contractor license bond varies in price based on certain factors.
+A New York contractor license bond varies in price based on certain factors.
 First, the bond amount that is required of a licensed contractor plays a role in bond pricing.
 A licensed contractor may be required to post a bond of $2,000 or up to $25,000, depending on location and licensing.
-However, this bond total is not the cost of the bond itself.
+This bond total is not the cost of the bond itself.

-How do You Get a New York Contractor License Bond?
+How Do I Renew My New York Contractor License Bond?